 Multiple agencies share responsibility for the administration and enforcement of Hong Kong sanctions, including the Chief Executive, the Hong Kong Department of Justice, the Hong Kong Monetary Authority, the Hong Kong Securities and Futures Commission, the Commerce and Economic Development Bureau, the Customs and Excise Department, and the Trade and Industry Department.
 Although regulatory focus has increased, particularly for the financial sector, there have been no notable cases of criminal enforcement of sanctions breaches in Hong Kong in recent years.

 18 Do the authorities responsible for sanctions compliance and enforcement in your country cooperate with their counterparts in other countries for the purposes of enforcement?

 Hong Kong has a variety of mutual legal assistance arrangements with foreign jurisdictions, which may be used in support of sanctions-related investigations.

 19 Has your country enacted any blocking legislation in relation to the sanctions measures of third countries?
 Describe how such legislation operates.

-Hong Kong has no such legislation, albeit China enacted its Anti-Foreign Sanctions Law in June 2021.
-There was some discussion in August 2021 that China’s Anti-Foreign Sanctions Law would be introduced into Hong Kong’s Basic Law by the Standing Committee of the National People’s Congress in that month, but that had not happened at the time of writing.
-It was reported that China’s government had decided not to proceed with the plan for the time being.
+Hong Kong has no such legislation, albeit mainland China enacted its Rules on Counteracting Unjustified Extraterritorial Application of Foreign Legislation and Other Measures in January 2021 and the Anti-Foreign Sanctions Law (AFSL) in June 2021, among others, which are not directly applicable in Hong Kong.
+There was some discussion in August 2021 that the AFSL would be introduced into Hong Kong’s Basic Law by the Standing Committee of the National People’s Congress.
+It was later reported that China’s government had decided not to proceed with the plan for the time being.

 20 To the extent that your country has enacted any sanctions blocking legislation, how is compliance enforced by local authorities in practice?